lumeland/lume.land/plugins/postcss.md

 @import "./variables.css";
 ```

-For convenience, this plugin won't be removed with your plugins (even if
+For convenience, this plugin won't be removed by your plugins (even if
 `keepDefaultPlugins` is set to `false`).
 But you can change the `_includes`
-directory or disable completelly with the `includes` option:
+directory or disable it completely with the `includes` option:

 ```ts
 // Change the includes folder of CSS to _styles